 How do you navigate nutrition on the road?
 The first hurdle is the availability of truck parking.
 This includes truck stops, fuel stations, and occasionally a well-placed grocery store.
 On the road time is money, there isn’t time to search out Whole Foods (although it’s a great option if you stumble upon it).
 So, what are the best options?

-Nuts and seeds offer protein and iron.
-They are easy to snack on and can replace snacks like chips that are much higher in saturated fat.
+Nuts and seeds offer protein and iron and they are easy to snack on and can replace snacks like chips that are much higher in saturated fat.

 At the deli choose cold sandwiches over options in the hot case.
 Opt for choices that offer vegetables and try to minimize mayonnaise bases like chicken/tuna/egg salads, not only are they higher in fat; they are more likely to spoil quickly.
 Most delis offer some sort of produce, try to include at least one fruit or vegetable.